EMC China Lab

 1. Assess Potential Toxicity to Human Cells: Cytotoxicity testing helps assess the potential toxicity of device materials to human cells, ensuring their safety for in vivo use.

 2. Material Selection and Optimization: This test aids manufacturers in selecting the appropriate materials and optimizing designs.
-By testing different materials for cytotoxicity, manufacturers can choose those that have minimal impact on human cells, reducing potential biocompatibility issues.
+By testing different materials for cytotoxicity, manufacturers can choose those that have minimal impact on human cells, REDucing potential biocompatibility issues.

-3. Regulatory Requirements: Cytotoxicity testing is a regulatory requirement in the biological safety evaluation of medical devices, serving as a crucial step to ensure device safety.
+3. RegULatory Requirements: Cytotoxicity testing is a regulatory requirement in the biological safety evaluation of medical devices, serving as a crucial step to ensure device safety.

 Reference Standards